South African miners mark 10th anniversary of Marikana Massacre | Law-Order

 "Ten years later, there has not been justice.
 We all saw the miners being killed in broad daylight but nobody has been arrested for it," the regional secretary of the mine workers' union Phuthuma Manyathi told South Africa's eNCA broadcaster before the gathering.

-Videos of police opening fire on the miners shocked South Africa and were broadcast across the world, sparking outrage and leading to a commission of inquiry to investigate the police actions.
+Videos of police opening fire on the miners shocked South Africa and were broadcast around the world, sparking outrage and leading to a commission of inquiry to investigate the police actions.

 Although the official investigation found police responsible for the killings, no one has been charged with the deaths.